cscorley/dissertation/chapters/4_proposed/1_flt.md

 ArgoUML is a UML diagramming tool^[<http://argouml.tigris.org/>].
 BookKeeper is a distributed logging service^[<http://zookeeper.apache.org/bookkeeper/>].
 Derby is a relational database management system^[<http://db.apache.org/derby/>].
-Eclipse is an IDE for development in various programming languages^[<https://www.eclipse.org/>].
 Hibernate is a object/relational mapping framework^[<http://hibernate.org/>].
 jEdit is a text editor^[<http://www.jedit.org/>].
 JabRef is a BibTeX bibliography management tool^[<http://jabref.sourceforge.net/>].